-In addition to the EVS Training and Evaluation Cycle, volunteers receive continuous counselling and guidance before, during and after the service period, while training for project managers, mentors and trainers adds up to a complex set of measures, accompanying volunteers and promoters throughout the European Voluntary Service experience.
+In addition to the EVS Training and Evaluation Cycle, volunteers receive continuous counselling and guidance before, during and after the service period, while training for project managers, mentors and trainers adds up to a complex set of measures, accompanying volunteers and participating organisations throughout the European Voluntary Service experience.

-The Sending, Host and Coordinating Organisations are responsible for preparing the volunteers prior to departure and for providing language training and personal and task-related support during the service period1.
+The Sending, Receiving and Coordinating Organisations are responsible for preparing the volunteers prior to departure and for providing language training and personal and task related support during the service period.

-In addition to the pre-departure preparation by the Sending Organisation, certain National Agencies may offer a one-day information session to volunteers prior to their departure.
+In addition to the pre-departure preparation by the Sending Organisation, certain National Agencies may, in justified cases, offer a one-day information session to volunteers prior to their departure.
 National Agencies are also responsible for organising Annual EVS events for volunteers who have completed their service.
 These events may serve as evaluation meetings, alumni meetings and promotional events.